robertkist/qtmodernredux/README.md

 Building and Installation
 -------------------------
+Skip this section if you're installing via Pypi.
+This section is only relevant if you got QtModernRedux from Github.

 This section describes how to create a wheel (.whl) from the code in the repository.
 You will need to have Python 3.8 or newer installed in a virtual environment (virtualenv).
 This virtual environment must be located within the root of the qtmodernredux project folder.